Last updated on February 9, 2026

 Timeless Dragon | Illustration by Anastasia Ovchinnikova

-Timeless is a Vintage-like format on MTGA, and even the fetchlands will be legal there.
-What’s more, every time a new card is added to Arena, it will automatically be added to Timeless, regardless of the card’s power, so we won’t have to think about what can or can’t be played there.
-It’s a new format that’ll have an ever-evolving metagame and today we’re telling you everything there is to know about it.
+Timeless is a Vintage-like format on MTGA, and cards like fetch lands and Historic‘s banlist cards are legal.
+What’s more, every time a new card is added to Arena, it's automatically added to Timeless, regardless of the card’s power, so you won’t have to think about what can or can’t be played there.
+It’s a format that has an ever-evolving metagame and today you'll learn all you need to know about it.

 What is Timeless?